 The Academy of Medical Sciences is delighted to be working with the British Academy, the Royal Academy of Engineering and the Royal Society to offer Global Challenges Research Fund (GCRF) Networking Grants, available through the GCRF, which is part of the UK’s Official Development Assistance (ODA).
 The GCRF is an initiative that aims to support cutting-edge interdisciplinary research that addresses the global issues faced by developing countries.
 The GCRF is administered through 17 delivery partners including the Research Councils, the UK National Academies, the UK Space Agency and other funding bodies.

 The GCRF Networking Grants will be delivered as part of the Joint Academies Resilient Futures programme.
 The Academy of Medical Sciences will work collaboratively across the GCRF delivery partners to ensure that these grants provide opportunities for researchers, drawn from a wide spectrum of disciplines and backgrounds, to develop new collaborations, improve interaction between UK researchers and those in developing countries and build communities of researchers that can submit high quality applications for other GCRF funding calls.

-Applications should focus on building a collaborative network and therefore should be submitted jointly by a lead overseas researcher from a developing country and a lead researcher based in the UK.
+Applicants can be from any discipline, and applications should focus on building a collaborative network.
+Therefore proposals should be submitted jointly by a lead overseas researcher from a developing country and a lead researcher based in the UK.

 To be eligible to apply, both applicants must: